Justin & Hailey Bieber Get Married Again in Lavish Wedding Ceremony

 Justin Bieber and Hailey Bieber's marriage is officially official!

 The pop star and supermodel exchanged vows during a second wedding ceremony in South Carolina, E!
 News has learned.
-Justin and Hailey gathered their nearest and dearest—including several celebrity pals and famous relatives—for an extravagant affair in the Somerset Chapel, planned by event designer to the stars Mindy Weiss.
+Justin and Hailey gathered their nearest and dearest—including several celebrity pals and famous relatives—for an extravagant affair in the Somerset Chapel, which was planned by event designer to the stars Mindy Weiss.
 The event took place at the Montage Hotel's Palmetto Bluff location.

+A source told E!
+News that "guests [were] cheering" after the lovebirds tied the knot.
+What's more?
+Trays of champagne awaited the attendees after the ceremony was over, according to the insider.

 On Sunday, the celebrity power couple gathered their closest friends and family for an intimate rehearsal dinner.

 "Guests arrived by boat to the rehearsal dinner on the Palmetto property.
 There were several water taxis that took guests over around 6:30 p.m.," a separate source shared with E!
 News.
 "The dinner was on the edge of the water.
 There were many string lights hanging and lit candles.
 The dècor was very chic and white."

 The supermodel also got into bridal mode and stunned in a custom made dress from Vivienne Westwood's couture collection.
 She paired her angelic look with Jimmy Choo heels and statement jewelry pieces.
 "Hailey and Justin wanted the party to be a casual get together to celebrate everyone together under one roof and celebrate their love," a separate source shared with E!
 News.
 "The attire was casual chic."